valueflows/valueflows/docs/introduction/resources.md

 Also, we prefer to think of use value, but economic resources also often have exchange value.

-#### The difference between a resource and its category or model (names TBD)
+#### The difference between a resource and its specification or classification

 An economic resource is observable.
-Its category or model defines what type of thing the vf:Resource is.
+Its specification or classification defines what type of thing the economic resource is.

-So, for example, most things offered for sale on an e-commerce site are models, which can be searched using categories.
+So, for example, most things offered for sale on an e-commerce site are specifications, which can be searched using classifications.
 The one in a box delivered to your door is a resource.

-Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN ISBN-13: 978-0060520854, is a model.
+Or the description of the book entitled "The Power of Babel: A Natural History of Language", ISBN ISBN-13: 978-0060520854, is a specification.
 Your library may have two copies that you can check out.
 Those are resources.

-Resource categories are a Taxonomy.
-That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader categories.
+Resource classifications are a Taxonomy.
+That means they can be defined very broadly and generally and maybe vaguely, or they can be defined very narrowly, but fit into broader classifications.

 So, for example, you may want an apple.
 Or you may want a green apple.
 Or you may want a Granny Smith apple.

-Or, Herb is the parent category of Anise Hyssop, Goldenrod, Nettles, Red Clover, etc.  Besides its usefulness in understanding taxonomies of resource types, this can be useful when one can define a general recipe that will work for many more specific types of resources.
+Or, Herb is the parent classification of Anise Hyssop, Goldenrod, Nettles, Red Clover, etc.  Besides its usefulness in understanding taxonomies of resource types, this can be useful when one can define a general recipe that will work for many more specific kinds of resources.

 People can use the multitude of existing taxonomies for resources, or can also create their own as needed.

 #### Identification and Behaviors of Resources

-Here are three different types of resources from the viewpoint of identification:
+Here are three different kinds of resources from the viewpoint of identification:
 a) serialized resources, where each individual instance has a unique identifier,
 b) lot-controlled resources, where each lot or batch has a unique identifier, but the lot or batch may contain many individual instances, and
 c) count or volume or stock resources, where individual instances are indistinguishable, or in the case of fluids, only exist on a molecular level.